Grieving Is a Normal Part of Living with a Chronic Disease like RA

 Dealing with a chronic disease like rheumatoid arthritis can bring about a whole host of emotions.
 The emotions vary over time and during courses of the disease from initial diagnosis, dealing with the ups and downs of treatments working or not working, and lifestyle changes brought about by the impact of rheumatoid arthritis.

 Being diagnosed and dealing with a chronic illness certainly rates as a traumatic life event.
 If you’re dealing with rheumatoid arthritis even if for a short time, you can probably relate to the stages.
-At first we deny it when the doctor says those ominous words, “you have rheumatoid arthritis.”
+At first, we deny it when the doctor says those ominous words, “You have rheumatoid arthritis.”
 We think that it couldn't be affecting me.
-Then we may get angry and cry “why me?”
+Then we may get angry and cry “Why me?”
 Bargaining may take the form of making deals with ourselves or others to avoid facing the truth.
 We then sink into depression believing that there will be no way out of the situation.
-Finally acceptance settles in as we learn to cope with the serious life changes.
+Finally, acceptance settles in as we learn to cope with the serious life changes.
 Read any number of online RA discussion forums and you’ll see all of these stages displayed in some form or another.

 An article from Drs.
-Zisook and Shear in 2009 presents an excellent overview of the topic of grief.[ii]
+Zisook and Shear present an excellent overview of the topic of grief.[ii]
 In commenting on the so-called stages of grief, they state, “However, most modern grief specialists recognize the variations and fluidity of grief experiences, that differ considerably in intensity and length among cultural groups and from person to person.”
-They argue that grief is a process which takes time and manifests as a wide variety of symptoms emotionally, cognitively, socially and behaviorally.
+They argue that grief is a process that takes time and manifests as a wide variety of symptoms emotionally, cognitively, socially and behaviorally.

-We know that a chronic disease can be stressful and is likely to bring about grief due to various forms of loss involved whether that is work, relationships, physical capabilities, etc. Dr. Meeks, a counseling psychologist, wrote a recent article in Psychology Today about grief. [iii] He points out that grief may bring about a variety of emotions including sadness, anxiety, feelings of helplessness, anger, shame, loneliness, disbelief, and guilt.
+We know that a chronic disease can be stressful and is likely to bring about grief due to various forms of loss involved whether that is work, relationships, physical capabilities, etc. Dr. Meeks, a counseling psychologist, wrote an article in Psychology Today about grief. [iii] He points out that grief may bring about a variety of emotions including sadness, anxiety, feelings of helplessness, anger, shame, loneliness, disbelief, and guilt.
 Physical symptoms of related depression can include sleep problems, changes in appetite, and fluctuations in energy levels.